nikolas-n/GNU-Linux-on-Asus-C201-Chromebook/README.md

 ## Installing GNU/Linux distros on the Asus C201 Chromebook (tested and not)

+If you want a plug and play image, you can take that from the torrent I'm seeding (you can find the torrent in this repo: ArchLinuxARM-veyron-latest_with-x11-lightdm-mate.tar.bz2.torrent.
+It's the latest (as of Nov-08-2019) Arch Linux ARM distro where I've installed X11, lightdm and mate and it works!.

 *Good news!* You can always boot the chromebook from a *USB*!
 > For anybody else having this problem booting from USB on a C201, I was having the same problem.
 I tried installing debian jessie, debian stretch and arch and wasn't able to boot any of them.
 Then I realized that if I took out the USB drive and then put it back in and waited about 4-5 seconds, I could Ctrl-U and it would boot. (first I have to Ctrl-H to hold the libreboot screen.)